 “The Seventh Generation cleaner comes with a good balance between the use of natural ingredients and the ability to clean and sanitize the toilet bowl.”

 Lemon and other citrus extracts lay the foundation for Seventh Generation’s natural cleaner.These are some of the best natural ingredients for removing stains.

 The use of lactic acid as a pH adjusting agent makes the solution a good choice for households with a septic system.
 Take a look at other septic cleaners here.

 Certifications by the Leaping Bunny Organization and USDA make Seventh Generation’s cleaner as eco-friendly as it gets.
 There is no chlorine in the ingredients and also no ammonia or synthetic dyes.
 This prevents the mixture from allowing the formation of colored stains.

-What makes a liquid cleaner the best?
-It’s usually about finding the right balance between bottle design, viscosity, and effectiveness.
-How long a bottle lasts is also important as it determines if the product is cost-effective or expensive.
-However, the best liquid toilet cleaner is not always the priciest one.
+A good liquid cleaner contains the right balance between cleaning agents, viscosity, and effectiveness.
+The amount of liquid is also important as it determines if the product is cost-effective or expensive.

 The first feature that stands out for the Lysol Power & Fresh is its angled spout design.
 This allows an even distribution of liquid around the bowl.
 It also makes the solution easier to apply under the rim of the bowl.